AnymouseProphet/anymouse/README.md

 ### Roman Numerals

-The `amprom{}` macro command turns an Arabic number into a Roman Numeral.
+The `amprom{}` macro command turns a Hindu-Arabic numberal into a Roman Numeral.
 It takes a single argument.
-I sometimes mess up when making Roman Numerals manually.
+I sometimes mess up when making Roman Numerals manually so this macro helps me get it right.

 #### Example Usage